rosie068/Class_projects/README.md

 # Class_projects
-Some projects written in my undergraduate and graduate courses at UCLA.
-These scripts are meant for study only and kept as my personal record.
-Please refrain from plagiarizing and do not copy for similar homework/project.
+Class projects during CS classes for undergraduate and graduate courses at UCLA These projects are kept as a personal record and not meant to be copied.
+Please refrain from using my code in similar homework/project settings.